beatobongco/GoogleDataEngineering/README.md

 `gsuitl acl` - controls access control lists.
 Do stuff like give everyone access to your cloud storage bucket

-Compute Engine
+### Compute Engine
 * think of as fungible - able to replace or be replaced by another identical item

-Cloud SQL
+### Cloud SQL
 * good for gigabytes of relational information
 * auto replication, backups, fast connection
 * there are random failures sometimes, if this happens try creating in another region
 * you can configure network on creation

-Cloudshell
+### Cloudshell

-* VM with devtools installed and 5GB persistent with some [limitations](https://cloud.google.com/shell/docs/limitations)
+VM with devtools installed and 5GB persistent with some [limitations](https://cloud.google.com/shell/docs/limitations)

-Hadoop
+### Dataproc

-* map reduce framework
+Hadoop - map reduce framework

-Pig
-* higher level scripting language for Hadoop
+Pig - higher level scripting language for Hadoop

-Hive
-* SQL-like interface to query data stored in highly distributed file systems (HDFS)
+Hive - SQL-like interface to query data stored in highly distributed file systems (HDFS)

-Spark
-* analytics engine built on Hadoop
+Spark - analytics engine built on Hadoop

-Dataproc
-* google-managed hadoop, pig, hive, spark programs
+Dataproc - google-managed hadoop, pig, hive, spark programs

+Insights from the activity
+* To run jobs that ingest data from a db, you have to [authorize](https://github.com/GoogleCloudPlatform/training-data-analyst/blob/master/CPB100/lab3b/authorize_dataproc.sh) dataproc to access the db
+* You upload your [ML script](https://github.com/GoogleCloudPlatform/training-data-analyst/blob/master/CPB100/lab3b/sparkml/train_and_apply.py) to a GCS bucket and run it via dataproc -> jobs -> submit jobs